alanwmy00/DataHacks2022/README.md

 Another interesting thing we noticed, a higher `SparseCategoricalCrossentropy` loss does not necessarily mean a lower `accuracy`, if we compare the BERT model with the Bidirectional RNN-LSTM model from [Post-DataHacks Revisit 1](#582022-post-datahacks-revisit-1-bidirectional-rnn-lstm), as `SparseCategoricalCrossentropy` is would consider distance between pred and real values, but `accuracy` would only consider same or different.

 One thing that we could, and should, improve is that we retrained the entire BERT model on our dataset - 28 million trainable parameters so took forever.
 What we should do, instead, is to:
 - a. set `trainable=False` for BERT, only train our added layers for our tri-nary classification purpose.
 Tried that!
-Result is terrible, even worse than the common sense benchmark 55% (where we just classify everything as `neutral`, as we have a quite unbalanced dataset)
+Result is terrible, even worse than the common sense baseline 55% (where we just classify everything as `neutral`, as we have a quite unbalanced dataset)
 - b. fine-tune the BERT model, set `trainable=True` only for the last few layers of BERT.
 This should be the ideal way of using BERT (there is a reason why it is called a *pretrained* model), but... we haven't really figured out how to do it.
 Unlike pre-trained convnet, where the deeper layers would extract more abstract features so we can easily fine-tune for more tailored usage, the internal logic of transformers remain too complex for us to understand; even on the TensorFlow official website, they retrained the entire BERT instead of fine-tuning it.

 Overall, everything we built after DataHacks easily reached 85%+ accuracy; would surely have won the champion if we were this back in April 2022.
 But does accuracy really matter now?
 We think the answer is **NO!**